doisargis-eng/I-Cracked-My-Own-Password-in-Seconds-with-Hashcat-GPU-/README.md

 ---

-## 🎥 Video

-👉 Add your YouTube video here

----

 ## ⚠️ Disclaimer

-This repository is strictly for:

-* Security research
-* Ethical hacking
-* Education
+For educational use only.

-❌ Do NOT use on systems without permission
+Do NOT use without permission.

 ---

 ## ⭐ Support

-If this helped you — drop a ⭐ and share 🚀
+Star the repo if you found it useful 🚀